 The consequence: If they try to do all the work themselves, their team won’t get the help they need.
-They may also resent their manager if they constantly take the “good work” and leave them less desirable tasks.
-Leaders eat last.
+The team may also resent their manager if they constantly take the “good work” and leave them less desirable tasks.
+There’s a reason the saying goes, “Leaders eat last.”

-4) You don’t have a Growth Mindset
+4) They don’t have a Growth Mindset

 The Growth Mindset is the idea that any skill can be learned.
 No one is simply “a natural” and others doomed to never be good at it.
-It takes hard work, but with effort anyone can learn and improve at a skill.
+It takes hard work, but with effort, anyone can learn and improve at a skill.

 Your best employees will have a growth mindset, learning new skills often.
 Promoting anyone with the opposite mindset (a Fixed Mindset) is a tremendous risk.
 Their attitudes not only then impact them, but their teams.

-The consequence: First and foremost, a manager with a a Fixed Mindset will then multiply across their team as they won’t grow, they may get bored with their job, get frustrated about being boxed into doing the same things all the time, and ultimately leave for growth opportunities beyond your company.
+Even worse, this Fixed Mindset will then multiply across their team as their team members won’t grow, they may get bored with their job, get frustrated about being boxed into doing the same things all the time, and ultimately leave for growth opportunities beyond your company.

-5) You hate your job
+5) They hate their job